 Cochlea - wikipedia, the free encyclopedia, The cochlea / ˈ k ɒ k. l ɪ ə / is the auditory portion of the inner ear. it is a spiral-shaped cavity in the bony labyrinth, in humans making 2.5 turns around its.
 Modiolus (cochlea) - wikipedia, the free encyclopedia, The modiolus is a conical shaped central axis in the cochlea. it consists of spongy bone and the cochlea turns approximately 2.5 times around it. the spiral ganglion.
 Tectorial membrane (cochlea) - wikipedia, the free, The tectorial membrane (tm) is one of two acellular gels in the cochlea of the inner ear, the other being the basilar membrane (bm). the tm is located above the.

 Hair cell - wikipedia, the free encyclopedia, Hair cells are the sensory receptors of both the auditory system and the vestibular system in all vertebrates. in mammals, the auditory hair cells are located within.
 Cochlear implant - wikipedia, the free encyclopedia, A cochlear implant (ci) is a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing..
-Cochlea - definition of cochlea by the free online, We show that hair cells can be generated in a damaged cochlea and that hair cell replacement leads to an improvement in hearing," he said..
+Cochlea - definition of cochlea by the free online, Then they removed the rodents' inner ears, which include the spiraled, snail-shaped cochlea and other organs..